Fordi/how-to-c/how-to-c.md

 still `char *` even for multibyte sequences like `const char *abcgrr = u8"abc😬";` - but keep in mind, strlen still reports the number of _bytes_ in a char[], not the number of codepoints.
-If you need strong UTF-8 support for things like parsing and text processing, I recommend using [libutf8].
+If you need strong UTF-8 support for things like parsing and text processing, it's recommended to use [libutf8].

 #### Signedness